 The American elderberry (Sambucus canadensis) is a large shrub that produces white flowers in the spring and large clusters of small, black fruit in late summer.
 The tree is drought hardy, winter hardy and attractive during blooming and fruiting.
 The small berries may be eaten raw when fully ripe or made into jelly, pies or wine.
 The berries should be picked when they are fully ripe and the color is dark purple-black, but well before the time the berries begin to wither.
 Green berries and stems are toxic and must not be eaten.

 Plant elderberries on well-drained or damp soil that has been limed to a pH of 6.0 to 6.5.
-Plant the bushes at least 5 feet apart and scatter a small amount of fertilizer (1/2 pound of 10-10-10) evenly under each bush every spring.
+Plant the bushes at least 5 ft apart and scatter a small amount of fertilizer (1/2 lb of 10-10-10) evenly under each bush every spring.

-Adjust the soil pH to 6.0 to 6.5 prior to planting, and plant the bushes 8 to 12 feet part.
-Little is known about the fertilizer requirements of feijoa, but 1 to 2 ounces of 10-10-10 in March and July of the first year is suggested.
-Increase the amount by 1 ounce per application per year until the bushes are 8 years old; then use that amount for each application.
+Adjust the soil pH to 6.0 to 6.5 prior to planting, and plant the bushes 8 to 12 ft part.
+Little is known about the fertilizer requirements of feijoa, but 1 to 2 oz of 10-10-10 in March and July of the first year is suggested.
+Increase the amount by 1 oz per application per year until the bushes are 8 years old; then use that amount for each application.
 Water as needed to keep the bushes growing.

 Prune feijoas into small, single-stemmed trees.
 As the trees mature, remove selected branches to keep the trees somewhat open and productive.
 Keep the top of the tree narrower than the bottom to increase light penetration.

-Available varieties of feijoa include 'Mammoth,' 'Triumph,' 'Coolidge,' 'Apollo,' 'Gemini,' 'Nazemetz' and 'Trask.'
-Most feijoas are partly self-pollinating but prod 0158 uce better crops if planted with three varieties for cross-pollination.
+Available varieties of feijoa include 'Mammoth', 'Triumph', 'Coolidge', 'Apollo', 'Gemini', 'Nazemetz', and 'Trask'.
+Most feijoas are partly self-pollinating but produce better crops if planted with three varieties for cross-pollination.
 In Georgia, feijoas appear to have problems with transfer of pollen, since the blossoms are visited by few insects and birds.
-Hand pollination by snapping off a recently opened blossom of one variety and dusting it on the recently opened blossom of another variety may p 5FF3 rove beneficial to increase fruit size and set.
+Hand pollination by snapping off a recently opened blossom of one variety and dusting it on the recently opened blossom of another variety may prove beneficial to increase fruit size and set.

 Gooseberry and Currant